/ /

 Lego Universe

 However, upon closing the server they released their source code for all to use in the creation of private servers.
 This means that while you won’t be getting the Massively part of the MMO experience, you can set up a server to play the game either solo or with friends and family.
-This requires a little bit of technical tinkering, but there’s a good video guide here.
+This requires a little bit of technical tinkering, but here’s a good video guide that describes the process.

 Maple Story 2